Dental Backup & Disaster Recovery Specialists

 Does backup and disaster recovery help with HIPAA compliance?

-What data should be included in a dental practice backup?
+What should be included in a dental practice backup?

 How quickly can my practice recover after a disaster?